Boonstra/Slideshow/readme.txt

  - Run multiple slideshows on the same page
  - Change animations and handling
  - Customize to taste
- - Show that visitor who's boss
+ - Show that visitor who's the boss

 = Languages =